The New Heretics of France

-Background
+Background and publication history

-Susan J. Palmer is a sociologist of religion and researcher of new religious movements, as well as a professor in the Religious Studies department of Dawson College and Concordia University.
+The New Heretics of France was published October 21, 2011 by Oxford University Press.
+Its author, Susan J. Palmer, is a sociologist of religion and researcher of new religious movements, as well as a professor in the Religious Studies department of Dawson College and Concordia University.
 She has authored several other books on the topic.
 There was an increase in NRMs in the west starting in the 1960s; many groups were highly controversial.
 The relatives of many people in such groups were concerned, and some NRMs have practice eccentric behavior, especially regarding sex, alternative medicine, and child raising.
 The research conducted for the book was done over a 10 year period.
 The book is supplemented and sourced with several interviews, as well as newspaper reports and expert testimony.
 Palmer interviewed the leader of one of the NRMs profiled in the book, Arnaud Mussy.

 France's concept of secularism, called laïcité, has been noted to be very different from the North American conception of it; historian Joan Wallach Scott described the American version as being intended to protect religions from the government, and the French version as being intended to protect individuals from religion.
 While this was initially mainly aimed against the Catholic Church, later on it became more targeted at minority religions, such as Islam, or newly invented religions.

 Following the Order of the Solar Temple case, in which members of a NRM committed ritual mass murder-suicide in several incidents in the 1990s, there was renewed support for state intervention against purported cults amongst politicians, the media and the populace.
 This resulted in several initiatives, including the creation of several inter-ministerial task forces designed to address cults, and the passage of the About–Picard law, which made "brainwashing" a criminal offense.
 In 1996, there was a report that officially listed 173 movements as cults, in some cases leading to the members facing increased outside pressure.
 Some French academics who study NRMs have faced defamation lawsuits and police investigations due to their research.